Benefits of Long-Term Rehab

 Patients addicted to opiates such as heroin and methadone require much longer in order to fully detox.
 An opiate detox requires clients to attend our centre for around three weeks at the bare minimum.

 Once your detox is complete, you will feel far healthier.
 Many of our clients feel ‘ready to return home’.
 However, this new breath of life can be very damaging if the client returns home without receiving ample treatment for the psychological component of drug or alcohol addiction.

 Therapy programmes require time to complete.
 This is because therapy involves a process of self-discovery, healing and knowledge acquisition that typically must be absorbed over several weeks.
 Unlike many other illnesses, there exists no ‘antidote’ to addiction.
 The only real ‘cure’ for addiction is willpower coupled with the right amount of therapy.

 When you choose to attend our rehabilitation centre for twenty-eight days you gain ample time to heal both from a mental and physical point of view.

-Patients who commit around four weeks to therapy sessions generally gain a better chance of staying in recovery compared to patients who merely undergo a 'detox'.
+Patients who commit around four weeks to therapy sessions generally gain a better chance of staying in recovery compared to clients who merely undergo a ‘detox’.

 The benefits of long-term rehab